"Maximize the storage space in your new shed by hanging some salvaged kitchen wall cabinets on one or more walls."

 - A slab is the best floor | treated joists & treated plywood #2

 - Match shed to your home exterior for maximum value

 Storage Sheds - Easy to Build and Adds Value

 DEAR TIM: I have run out of room in my garage and must build a small storage shed.
 The ground where it will be built is sloping.
 Do I need to build a retaining wall first and then level the ground?
 Is there an ideal shed size?
+What's the best floor for a shed?
 I don't want to invest a lot of time and then find out the shed is too small.
 Todd F., Mason, OH

 Frequently, I find that people get stuck in a mental rut when it comes to home improvement projects.
 It sounds as if you might have had a concrete slab in mind as the floor of your new storage shed.
 There is nothing wrong with concrete, but consider the possibility of your new shed as an outdoor deck that simply has a building on top of it.

-Many storage sheds have wood-floor systems that perform exceptionally well over time.
+Many storage sheds have wood-floor systems that support very heavy weight and perform exceptionally well over time.
 In fact, many large barns have wood floor systems that support very heavy loads.

 You need to determine if you're allowed to build the storage shed.
 Local zoning laws and subdivision restrictions may prohibit outdoor sheds or restrict where on your property they can be built.